 Bloating is a common symptom of IBS, along with abdominal discomfort, diarrhea, and constipation.

 - Grains: wheat and rye

-- Fruit: watermelon, apples, stone fruits, grapefruit, pears, mangoes, fruit juice, and dried fruits
+- Fruit: apples, pears, mangoes, peaches fruit juice, and dried fruits

 - Other: sugar-free gum and honey

 FODMAPS are poorly digested fermentable short-chain carbs found in a wide variety of foods.
 They ferment in your large intestine, producing gas.
-A low FODMAP diet may relieve bloating in people with the digestive condition IBS.
+A low-FODMAP diet may relieve bloating in some people.

 Probiotics may improve the bacterial environment in your gut, which may counteract bloating — especially if you have IBS.

-Eating large volumes of food may contribute to bloating in two ways.
+Eating large meals and salty or fatty foods may contribute to bloating in the

-First, large portions may stretch your stomach and lead to the pooling of gases and solids along your gut, causing feelings of fullness and bloating (
+- Large portions may stretch your stomach and lead to the pooling of gases and solids in the gut.

-Additionally, a high salt intake has been found to contribute to water retention in the gut and feelings of bloating (
+- A high salt intake can lead to water retention in the gut, producing feelings of bloating.